Data Centers in San Luis Potosí

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality The market includes at least one primary data center provider, with access to national and regional carriers, as of September 2025.
-While not as dense as Mexico City, San Luis Potosí offers sufficient connectivity for most enterprise and disaster recovery needs, with carrier-neutral facilities available.
+Carrier Density & Carrier Neutrality The market has at least one primary data center provider, offering access to a selection of national and regional carriers, as of September 2025.
+Carrier neutrality is available, allowing customers to connect with their preferred network providers within the facilities.

-Direct Cloud On-Ramps There are no direct public cloud on-ramps within San Luis Potosí as of September 2025.
-Businesses connect to hyperscale clouds like AWS, Google Cloud, and Microsoft Azure through private network extensions or IP transit to facilities in Querétaro or Mexico City.
+Direct Cloud On-Ramps There are no direct public cloud on-ramps within San Luis Potosí, as of September 2025.
+Businesses connect to major cloud providers like AWS, Google Cloud (GCP), and Microsoft Azure through dedicated network links to facilities in the primary Mexican hubs of Querétaro and Mexico City.

 Power Analysis